10 Top Things To Do in Maio, Cape Verde

 2. Relax in Vila do Maio

-You can easily spend entire afternoons on a terrace, my favorite one being 7Sois7Luas, and watch the fishermen, daily grind… Needless to say that sunsets in Vila do Maio are an experience of its own.
+You can easily spend entire afternoons on a terrace (my favorite one being the one of 7Sois7Luas), and watch the fishermen daily grind.
+Needless to say that sunsets in Vila do Maio are also an experience of their own.

-Vila do Maio is the ideal departure point to explore the island and its quintessential for Cape Verdean towns.
+Vila do Maio is the ideal departure point to explore the island and its lovely neighbor towns.
 I invite you to wander through its colorful streets, explore the municipal market and visit one of the prettiest churches on the archipelago.

 3. Visit Maio’s Salt Mines

-For centuries, the island of Maio has been famous for its salt.
+For centuries, Maio has been famous for its salt.
 During the 17th and 18th, English merchants came to buy the island’s precious good.

-The cooperative is mostly run by women and the contrast between the bright, white conical salt piles against a dark green mountainous backdrop and deep blue sky will stay forever in my mind.
+The cooperative is mostly run by women and the contrast between the bright, white conical salt piles and the dark green mountainous backdrop and deep blue sky, will stay forever in my mind.

-That means that the flor do sal, (salt flower), is still picked by hand.
+That means that the flor do sal (salt flower) is still picked by hand.
 By purchasing salt from Maio, you’ll thus get an entirely organic and pesticide-free product!

 Several funds, mostly from the European Union, have been created to build a museum and to broaden the uses of the salt such as wellness or beauty treatments.